Scott McCloud

 Scott McCloud (born Scott McLeod; June 10, 1960) is an American cartoonist and comics theorist.
-He is best known for his non-fiction books about comics: Understanding Comics (1993), Reinventing Comics (2000), and Making Comics (2006), all of which also use the medium of comics.
+His non-fiction books about comics, Understanding Comics (1993), Reinventing Comics (2000), and Making Comics (2006), are made in comic form.

-He established himself as a comics creator in the 1980s as an independent superhero cartoonist and advocate for creator's rights.
-He rose to prominence in the industry beginning in the 1990s for his non-fiction works about the medium, and has advocated the use of new technology in the creation and distribution of comics.
+He became established as a comics creator in the 1980s as an independent superhero cartoonist and advocate for creator's rights.
+He rose to prominence in the industry beginning in the 1990s for his non-fiction works about the medium; he has advocated for the use of new technology in the creation and distribution of comics.

 Early life

-McCloud was born in 1960 in Boston, Massachusetts, the youngest child of Willard Wise (a blind inventor and engineer) and Patricia Beatrice McLeod, and spent most of his childhood in Lexington, Massachusetts.
+McCloud was born in 1960 in Boston the youngest child of Willard Wise (a blind inventor and engineer) and Patricia Beatrice McLeod.
+He grew up mostly in Lexington, Massachusetts.
 He decided he wanted to be a comics artist in 1975, during his junior year in high school.

-He attended Syracuse University's Illustration program and graduated with a Bachelor of Fine Arts degree in 1982.
+He attended an illustration program at Syracuse University in Syracuse, New York and graduated with a Bachelor of Fine Arts degree in 1982.

 Career

 Fiction

-During his high school years, he collaborated on comics with his schoolmate Kurt Busiek.
-While still teenagers, the two of them, together with fellow teenagers Christopher Bing (a 2001 Caldecott Medal winner) and Richard Howell, created the first licensed Marvel/DC crossover comic Pow!
+During his high school years, he collaborated on comics with his schoolmate Kurt Busiek, who has become a successful comics writer.
+While still teenagers, the two along with fellow teenagers Christopher Bing, a 2001 Caldecott Medal winner, and Richard Howell created the first licensed Marvel/DC crossover comic Pow!
 Biff!
-Pops!, a one-shot sold in conjunction with a 1978 Boston Pops performance of comics-themed music.
+Pops!, a one-shot project sold in conjunction with a 1978 Boston Pops performance of comics-themed music.

 While working as a production artist at DC Comics, McCloud created the light-hearted science fiction/superhero comic book series Zot! in 1984, in part as a reaction to the increasingly grim direction that superhero comics were taking in the 1980s.
+His other print comics include the 1986 black and white comic Destroy!! (a deliberately over-the-top, oversized single-issue comic book, intended as a parody of formulaic superhero fights), the 1998 graphic novel The New Adventures of Abraham Lincoln (done with a mixture of computer-generated and manually drawn digital images), 12 issues of DC Comics' Superman Adventures in the late 1990s, the 2005 three-issue series Superman: Strength, and the 2015 graphic novel The Sculptor.

-His other print comics include Destroy!! (a deliberately over-the-top, oversized single-issue comic book, intended as a parody of formulaic superhero fights), the 1998 graphic novel The New Adventures of Abraham Lincoln (done with a mixture of computer-generated and manually drawn digital images), 12 issues writing DC Comics' Superman Adventures in the late 1990s and the 2005 three-issue series Superman: Strength, and the 2015 graphic novel The Sculptor.
+In June 2024, Raina Telgemeier announced a new book co-authored with McCloud, The Cartoonists Club, to be published in April 2025 by Scholastic's Graphix imprint.